 Rounding out the top three of our best 5-star hotels in Florence, we have the Portrait Firenze from the Lungarno Collection.
 This hotel is located directly on the Arno River (which is a recurring theme from the Lungarno Collection in this list).
 In fact, it is only about 100 feet away from the Ponte Vecchio, putting it almost on the bridge.
 This means that it is extremely close to all the other main attractions that you’ll want to see during your time in Florence.
 For example, the Uffizi is only a 2 minute walk away.

 This hotel has large suites that come with bathrobes, Ferragamo toiletries, flat-screen TVs, iPad/iPod docking stations, and coffee makers.
 Basically, a lot comes with each room.
 There is another restaurant operated by a Michelin starred chef available here; the Caffè dell’Oro.
 There’s a beauty spa available, while staff are on call at all times and can help with any questions or needs.
 The costs are pretty hefty here, with a Portrait Studio costing around $690 USD a night, which can raise to $1,100 USD if you go with the Studio Deluxe with a River View.

 Each room comes with a satellite TV, with the entire property having free WiFi all around.
 Each morning breakfast is served in a collection of either Continental, Italian or American.
 Dinner can also be ordered with the onset of the evening.
-In terms of costs, the J.K.
-Place Firenze is fairly reasonable, with the Classic Double Room costing $550 USD a night.
+In terms of costs, The Place is fairly reasonable, with the Classic Double Room costing $550 USD a night.
 Admittedly, this can rise to $1,500 USD a night if you decide on the Master Room.